r7george/calculator/README.md

 ## Future implementation
 The next natural step from here would have been to implement more functions found in a scientific calculator given more time.

+## Bugs
+The main known bug is that when the calculator is first loaded, you're required to double click on the functions and some numbers in order to get them to work.
+However as soon as the first operation has been completed, this problem seems to disappear.

 <!-- ## Here are some bugs I found & fixed
 - Numbers stretched the screen: used CCS property `"overflow:hidden"` & setting a width